Barclays Community Fund gives £100,000 to support digitally excluded and disadvantaged people during Covid-19

 Digital support will empower device recipients, giving them the confidence and skills they need to use their devices for the things they need, immediately and over the next few years.

-Helen Milner OBE, Chief Executive at Good Things Foundation, commented:
+Helen Milner OBE, Group Chief Executive at Good Things Foundation, commented:

 “It’s vitally important that we continue to support disadvantaged households that don’t have internet access in the current pandemic.
 Through work with our community partners we know that digital access has been a lifeline to thousands of people during lockdown; the need for urgent collective action to Fix the Digital Divide has never been greater.